billyc/immersion/_posts/2022-10-08-adjectives.md

 - Ich trinke nur kalt<span style="color: mediumslateblue; font-weight: bold">en</span> Wein. <br/> _I only drink cold wine; the wine is what I drink, so it would be "den Wein" but there is no "den" ... so yep the "-n" from "den" goes on the adjective_ <br/><br/>
 - Ich esse grün<span style="color: mediumslateblue; font-weight: bold">e</span> Tomaten. <br/>_I'm eating green tomatoes; plural would be "di<span style="color: mediumslateblue; font-weight: bold">e</span> Tomaten" so we get that "-e" on the adjective._ <br/><br/>

+For completeness (thanks @Toast!), one final note on the genitive case: this rule gets one final twist for _masculine and neuter nouns in the genitive._

+The concept behind the rule is exactly the same: German wants to lean on adjectives to mark noun cases when there is no article.
+It's just that sometimes for genitive nouns, those case markings are already present on the noun itself.

+Masculine and neuter **nouns** in the genitive case usually have a "-s" appended, e.g. _Die Tür des Auto**s**_ - the door of the car.
+That "-s" marks the noun as being in the genitive case.
+There's no need for a "-s" on both the noun and its adjective.
+Listeners will already know it's in genitive because of that "-s" noun ending.
+So the adjective gets an "-en" -- just like the "weird" cases above.

+Weak masculine nouns (see footnote) -- the masculine nouns which take "-en" in genitive -- don't have a "-s" suffix.
+For them the adjective takes the "-s" as you would expect.
+That way the listener can hear that genitive case coming through!
+Two examples:

+- Der Geruch alte**n** Leder**s**<br/>_genitive is already marked on the noun "Leder", so adjective gets "-en"_
+- Das Gesuch obige**s** Adressat**en**<br/>_genitive is not marked on the weak noun "Adressat" so adjective gets the genitive "-s"_

+And with that, all your adjectives endings are correct.

 ## Recap

 With these three guidelines you can get every adjective ending correct:

 1. Adjectives following "normal" articles get `-e`
 2. Adjectives after "weird" articles all get `-en`
-3. Adjectives bear the burden of the final letter of any missing article, so you can hear/understand what case the noun is in.
+3. Adjectives bear the burden of the final letter of any missing article (or case), so you can hear/understand what case the noun is in.

 ## Bonus Round: This works in reverse, too!